Our wider community

 The school has always been at the centre of the local community.
 We strive to promote in our children a spirit of working and learning together and this is symbolised in our school logo.
 The seven leaves of the oak tree represent the school’s six golden rules and the link with the church whilst the three acorns reflect the partnership between the school, parents and child as well as the Holy Trinity.

 See our Governors page for a full who's who, as well as links to the governing body's latest meeting minutes.
-If you would like to contact the governors, you can email us at email@example.com.
+You will also find a meeting planner for this academic year on this page which will igve you an idea of what is covered in our meetings.
+If you would like to contact the governors, you can email us at firstname.lastname@example.org.

 Wrap around care